thsrite/homepage-config/README.md

   -e AUTH_PASSWORD=your-secure-password \
   -v ./homepage/services.yaml:/app/config/services.yaml \
   -v ./homepage/bookmarks.yaml:/app/config/bookmarks.yaml \
+  -v /path/to/your/icons:/app/public/images \
   --restart unless-stopped \
   thsrite/homepage-config:latest
 ```

+**Note:** The `-v /path/to/your/icons:/app/public/images` mount is optional but required if you want to use local icon files with `/images/` paths.

 **⚠️ Important: You MUST set AUTH_USERNAME and AUTH_PASSWORD environment variables!**